x-atlas-consortia/ubkg-box/README.md

 ---

 # Logging
 **UBKGBox** provides logs for each of its components.
+These logs are external volumes exported from the Docker service containers of **UBKGBox**.
-UBKGBox logs will be located in the _/log_ subdirectory of the build directory.
-These are different from the logs that the neo4j instance in **ubkg-back-end** generates: the neo4j logs are in the _logs_ subdirectory.
+**UBKGBox** logs will be located in the _/log_ubkgbox_ subdirectory of the build directory.

+The _logs_ directory countains the logs of the neo4j instance in **ubkg-back-end**.
+The _logs_ directory name is consistent with the external volume mounted by the turkey Docker distribution.

 | Component | log sub directory | log                             | purpose                                       |
 |-----------|-------------------|---------------------------------|:----------------------------------------------|